GianLorenzetto/GianLorenzetto.github.io-www/_posts/2017-03-14-zombie-scrum.md

 Me: "So what's your process look like?"
 Them: "Err, we do Scrum?"
 Me: "Ok, but what does your process look like day to day?"
-Them: "Oh, yes we do stand-ups too!"
+Them: "Oh, yeah, we do stand-ups too!"

 When people transition to Scrum, from something like waterfall, there are a lot of benefits you get immediately: iterative development, tighter feedback loops, increased communication, increased transparency.
 These are all good things.
 But old habits die hard, and after a time, it can become very mechanical, and you see the team stabilise and start to cruise again.
 There is no more improvement in the system.
 And of course they're doing retro's, right?
 Probably, but I have rarely seen real, measurable change come out of a retro.
 Not that retro's are bad, just that they are hard, and you need to be able to quantify whatever it is you're looking to improve to know you've improved it, and most teams aren't that advanced in their metrics (other than gross measures like a shift in velocity).